munificent/craftinginterpreters/book/closures.md

 operand, so there's a restriction on how many upvalues a function can have -- how many unique variables it can close over.
 Given that, we can afford a static array that large.
-We also need to make sure the compiler doesn't overflow that
+We also need to make sure the compiler doesn't overflow that limit.
-limit:

 ^code too-many-upvalues (5 before, 1 after)

-Finally, the Upvalue struct type itself:
+Finally, the Upvalue struct type itself.

 ^code upvalue-struct